oneoffcoder/books/sphinx/python-dothis/source/string-dry.rst

 .. highlight:: python
    :linenothreshold: 1

-It's easier to do `'-'*15` to produce 15 consecutive dashes, than to type them all out.
+It is easier to write ``'-' * 15`` to produce 15 consecutive dashes than to type them out manually.

 Don't do this
 ^^^^^^^^^^^^^